-I’m not a lawyer and none of the information in this article should be interpreted as legal advice.
+I’m not a lawyer and none of the information in this article (or any linked pages or documents) should be interpreted as legal advice.
 Please do your own due diligence to determine if or how much of this information is relevant to your circumstances, and whether you should seek professional legal advice.

 Customers are demanding privacy

 For small businesses, the potential fines for not complying with privacy legislation would be shut-the-door-closing-down-sale devastating.

 But fines aren’t the biggest reason to comply.

 More and more people are worrying about and taking control of their own data privacy.
 Just look at the outrage about Facebook!

 Stricter, highly-publicized legislation makes even more people aware of or demanding stronger rights to privacy.

 In a very short time, customers will expect all businesses to offer things like explicit consent, optional sign ups, downloadable data etc. Those who don’t will fall by the wayside even if they didn’t legally need to offer those things.

 Start doing everything you can now and avoid playing catch up (or shutting shop) later.